 The best thing you can do is compare what you want your wedding to be and look like to other weddings.
 You'll get ideas of things you may never have thought of on your own and you may change your mind about things after seeing other people do it first.

 It may sound like a good idea at first and it will save you a ton of time and hassle trying to figure out where everyone should sit.
 But on the wedding day, it might be quite awkward if your Aunt Sue is sitting next to your sorority sisters from college.

 7. DIY as Much as You Can

 You may think you'll save a ton of cash DIY'ing your whole wedding, but you'll start to notice that you're spending a lot more time on arts and crafts.
-You also may end up spending more than you think on the bits and pieces, totally counteracting paying someone to help do your decorations for you.
-Remember: Time is money.
+You also may end up spending more than you think on the bits and pieces, which counteracts paying someone to help do your decorations for you.
+Remember: time is money.